npreis/CSI230-Demo/users/notes.md

 * 8:19pm: Made a function that creates passwords for each user.
 Source: https://unix.stackexchange.com/questions/230673/how-to-generate-a-random-string

 * 8:38pm: Made a function that gets the users emails before the "@".
+Source: https://www.geeksforgeeks.org/cut-command-linux-examples/